 – Information about the book “100 years of Czech Scouting” on the web

 – The facebook project “100 years of Czech Scouting in 100 days”

 – Junák’s new Kaprálův Mlýn Scout Centre on the web and on facebook

 – SCENES – Scout Centres of Excellence for Nature and Environment on the web

 Rupert comes from Austria and is the Executive Assistant to the Regional Director.
-He is following the Region's work on Growth through Quality.
+His responsibilities include internal and external communications and administrative assistance in Regional events.

 Google TranslatePowered by Google Translate.